 A common justification for a lack of people of colour in any story set in Medieval Europe (or somewhere that resembles it) is that only white people lived there.
 However, plenty of art and historical accounts suggests that while by no means a majority, they were certainly there.

 Although most countries in the Caribbean are majority black, there exist Chinese, East Indian, Amerindian and white minorities in most of these countries, with two of them (Trinidad and Tobago and Guyana) being majority Indian.
-However when depicted on TV the Caribbean will always be portrayed as 100% black.
+However when depicted on TV and in media the Caribbean will always be portrayed as 100% black, or full of gorgeous mixed race women.
 In fact, for example, several YouTube videos have been made featuring white and Chinese Jamaicans, which are frequently decried as "fake".